Category: T

 🌎 Coordinates

-As of the 2020 census, the population of Topsham was approximately 8,780.
-The town has a diverse age range, with a median age of 44.4 years.
-The racial makeup of the town is predominantly White, with minor percentages of African American, Native American, Asian, and other races.
+According to the United States Census Bureau, as of 2010, Topsham had a population of around 1,142 people.
+The town has a diverse age range, with a mix of young families, working-age adults, and retirees.
+The racial makeup of the town is predominantly White, with small percentages of other races.

 🏞️ Nature & Environment